 This sky was not the bright orange of a sunset, not bright or dazzling in hue.

 Rather than telling me what Henry’s like, or what Craig is like, or what the hill or sunset are in their own terms, I’m meant to understand them from the side with an indirect comparison.
 This is totally fine.
-I won’t sound the alarm if you should use it occasionally.
+I won’t sound the alarm if you find yourself writing comparison like this occasionally.

-But sometimes I wish writers would take a more direct line.
-If we’re talking about Henry, let’s talk about Henry.
-(And, ideally, we wouldn’t be telling about character, either.)
+But if we’re talking about Henry, let’s talk about Henry.
+(And, ideally, we wouldn’t be telling about character, either.
+I talk about this in my post about interiority in writing.)
 If we’re talking about the sunset, let’s get to what it is, rather than what it isn’t.
 It seems almost too simple, almost like a trick.
-But sometimes it’s good to relax and expand a bit into your writing without worry about flexing any muscles or tying too many strings together.
+But when you’re writing comparison, sometimes it’s good to relax and expand a bit into your work without worrying about flexing any muscles or tying too many strings together.
 Look directly at the story element and show us around it.
 Give it a place in your world that’s unique to it, that’s simple, that’s direct.
 There’s boldness in that, and clarity.